Naananaan/my-website/index.md

 # My Awesome Website

-## *About Me*
+## About Me

-I'm a software developer passionate about creating amazing web applications.
+I am a communication and information technology student who is passionate about creating amazing web applications.

 ## My Skills

 - HTML
 - CSS
 - JavaScript
-- Python
-- React
+- C++

 ## Projects

-### Project 1: Portfolio Website

 Check out my portfolio website to see my latest projects!

+### Project 1: Piirto-ohjelma

+I made a drawing program that can draw circles, squares, rectangles and lines

-### Project 2: Blog Application
+### Project 2: Noppa

-I built a blog application using Django.
-Check it out [here](https://example.com/blog).
+I made a dice game.
+Clicking the dice draws a new dice number

 ## Contact Me

-Feel free to reach out to me at [myemail@example.com](mailto:myemail@example.com).
+Feel free to reach out to me at [t2ahja01@students.oamk.fi](mailto:t2ahja01@students.oamk.fi.)